mihaibirsan/play/hexmap/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

+## Development notes

+This has been rather frustrating...
+Could have probably created this on my own in the last 1h40min. ^202412182153